 (interrupting)

 No, there was nothing… I was always going to get back to you.
 We should have talked.
+I know we should have.
 The days passed.
 It was wrong of me.

 JOE